 Interestingly, most turtles don’t brumate OR hibernate!
 While they have an extremely low metabolism during the cold season, they remain alert.

 At times in the winter, you can even see turtles moving around under the ice of frozen lakes and ponds.
 Turtles can spend month after month buried in the mud or sitting on top of the mud, barely breathing and with their hearts barely beating.
 In the spring, they watch for changes in light and temperature and emerge again once environmental conditions allow.

 How can turtles survive the winter without breathing?

-Remember that turtles are reptiles, and they need to breath air.
-So, one of the big questions is how do turtles survive the winter without breathing?
+Remember – turtles are reptiles and, even though they live in the water, they need air to breath.
+So, one of the big questions is: how do turtles survive the winter without breathing?

 Well, here’s another neat adaptation!
 Turtles that spend the winter “stuck in the mud” have specially adapted skin around their throats and mouths that is very efficient at absorbing oxygen from the cold water.
 And they don’t have to eat during dormancy because they absorb sufficient energy from their body tissues.
 Even their shells are adapted for neutralizing the resulting lactic acid build-up.

 North American painted turtles are so well adapted that they can stay submerged in cold water for as long as 3 months with zero blood oxygen.

 Can Humans Hibernate?